with-code-example/golang-with-code-example/content/blog/testing-benchmarking-continuous-integration-golang.md

 ---
-title: Testing, Benchmarking and Continuous Integration in Golang
+title: 'Testing, Benchmarking and Continuous Integration in Golang'
-subtitle: In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation.
+subtitle: 'In Golang, memory management is handled by the built-in garbage collector, which automates memory allocation and deallocation.'
-description:
+description: ''
 slug: testing-benchmarking-continuous-integration-golang
 tags: ['golang', 'golang-best-practices']
 date: 2023-08-12